-Sonos is on a somewhat unfamiliar ground when they have for the first time embarked on the art of making passive speakers.
-They are active, wireless multi-room speakers they can.
+Sonos is on a somewhat unfamiliar ground, having for the first time embarked in the art of making passive speakers.
+What they do best is active, wireless multi-room speakers.
 But because many customers who want multi-room at the same time want to keep the existing stereo speakers in the living room, Sonos has also always offered an amplifier with built-in streaming, in one form or another.
-The person who got the job there is simply called Amp.
+And to keep things simple, it is simply called Amp.

-But then someone must have thought: “Why not become a total supplier?”
-What is missing from the menu are then passive speakers, which can be operated by Amp.
+But then someone must have thought: “Why not become an all-round supplier?”
+The item missinng on the list is passive speakers that can be operated by Amp.
 The choice then fell on speakers for wall and ceiling mounting, since multi-room customers like hidden installations.

 Sonos Outdoor is based on the Mariner series from Sonance, and fits in size between the two largest models, 66 and 86.
 In terms of appearance, they are almost identical, with the same type of swivel stand solution and with cable clamps at the front, hidden behind a cover.

-But where Sonance’s own speakers use bass membranes lined with Kevlar / Nomex to reduce distortion, there is no such thing on Sonos speakers.
-Here it is cheap polypropylene membrane that applies.
+But where Sonance’s own speakers use woofers lined with Kevlar/Nomex to reduce distortion, there is no such thing on Sonos speakers.
+Here, a cheap polypropylene cone is used.

 The speakers are weatherproof, but without any official IP certification.
-We still see that the Sonance Mariner series is IP66, which means that they are completely dustproof and also can withstand strong water flushing against enclosure from all sides.
+Looking at Sonance, we see that the Sonance Mariner series is IP66, which means that they are completely dustproof and also can withstand strong water flushing against enclosure from all sides.

-It should also be mentioned that where Sonance offers its speakers in black or white, Sonos has chosen to offer only white color.
+It should also be mentioned that where Sonance offers its speakers in black or white, Sonos has chosen to offer only white.
 Which will probably exclude some potential customers.

 No obvious benefits with Sonos Amp